VatomInc/wallet-android-sdk/README.md

-# wallet-android-sdk
+# Vatom™ Swift SDK

-Kotlin sdk for embedding the Vatom wallet
+Welcome to the Vatom™ Kotlin SDK, a robust tool designed for seamless integration of the Vatom™ Wallet into Android applications.
+This SDK enables swift and efficient digital asset management in your Kotlin applications, enhancing the user experience with comprehensive wallet functionalities.